-5. Serve into two bowls.
-Once the kitchari has cooled slightly, add in 1 to 2 teaspoons of honey per bowl and sprinkle with cinnamon and coconut.
+5. Serve in two bowls.
+Once the kitchari has cooled slightly, add 1 to 2 teaspoons of honey per bowl and sprinkle with cinnamon and coconut.

 Health tip: For times of Kapha imbalance or weight loss, it is recommended to replace the basmati rice with equal amounts of quinoa or millet.
 These healthy, whole grains are lighter in quality, unrefined, and provided more nutrients overall (and fewer calories!).